 1. Program Faculty Members.
 All program faculty members are expected to be involved in and given the opportunity to provide meaningful input to the program's self-study.
 In the best of circumstances, the program review document will be developed by the faculty through a fully-participatory, collegial process under the general guidance of the Academic Department Head.
 Review of assessment results should be a meaningful opportunity for faculty members to reflect on how teaching and learning in their program can be improved.
 In addition to the self-study narrative (with accompanying data and appendices), faculty members also supply relevant program documents (e.g., brochures, program sheets) and, if needed, a rejoinder to the external reviewer's report.
 Program faculty members also provide a current curriculum vitae for all full-time, tenured and tenure-track faculty.
-As part of the effort to develop a follow-up assessment and Curriculum Committees, the Director of Assessment of Student Learning, as well as the external reviewer.
+As part of the effort to develop a follow-up assessment plan and mid-cycle report, faculty members should consider input/feedback from the Assessment and Curriculum Committees, the AVP for Academic Affairs for Assessment and Accreditation, as well as the external reviewer.